AndreMicheletti/godot-agones-sdk/README.md

 **What is Agones?**
 > [Agones](https://agones.dev/site/) is an open source, batteries-included, multiplayer dedicated game server scaling and orchestration platform that can run anywhere Kubernetes can run.

-This plugin allows your Godot Scripts communicate with [Agones SDK](https://agones.dev/site/docs/guides/client-sdks/) by giving you simple **GDScript** functions.
+This plugin allows your Godot Scripts communicate with [Agones](https://agones.dev/site/docs/guides/client-sdks/) by giving you simple **GDScript** functions.
 Internally it works by calling the REST API that comes with Agones Server.

 Only GDScript is supported for now